pmwcs/pmwcs/src/tabs/README.md

 ## Icons as Indicators

 `material-components-web` has some light support for using icons as indicators (it's buried in their docs but there are no working examples or demos).
-Support has been added to RMWC, but your mileage may vary since it will require quite a bit of manual positioning and styling.
+Support has been added to PMWC, but your mileage may vary since it will require quite a bit of manual positioning and styling.
 By default, the icons appear full size at the center of the tab, effectively making them overlay images.

 ```jsx
 <TabBar>